memospot/memospot.github.io/Writerside/topics/Updating-Memos.md

 > This is **not** needed using the `NSIS`/`exe` installer. {style=warning}

 ### Manual procedure {collapsible="true" default-state="collapsed"}

-> While a standalone server upgrade works in most cases, manual updates are
-> strongly discouraged for anything other than **Patch** version upgrades.

 > Do not proceed without taking a backup of your database.
 >